shopware/frontends/apps/docs/src/getting-started/features/broadcasting.md

 }
 ```

-If the Broadcast Channel API is supported in the user's browser (checked using `isSupported`), we broadcast a loggedOut event using the post function.
+If the Broadcast Channel API is supported in the user's browser (checked using `isSupported` in ), we broadcast a loggedOut event using the post function.
 This event can be listened for in other parts of the application (or in other tabs/windows of the same origin) to react to the user logging out.

 This `invokeLogout` function would typically be called when the user clicks a "Log Out" button or link in the application.